 9. Learn Baby’s Cues

 When you start paying attention to a baby’s movements, you can tell what they need before they start crying.
-Once you can start noticing what their cues mean, you can tend to them sooner and prevent meltdowns.
+Even before the baby’s eyebrows grow, the baby’s face can be pretty expressive.
+Once you start noticing what their cues mean, you can tend to them sooner, prevent meltdowns, and keep your baby calm.

-With newborns, sometimes a couple of minutes can be between slightly hungry or tired to full-blown hangry or exhausted.
-When they get really worked up, it becomes harder to feed them or put them to sleep.
+With newborns, sometimes a couple of minutes can be from slightly hungry or tired to full-blown hangry or exhausted.
+When they get worked up, it becomes harder to feed them or put them to sleep.

 10. Changing Pad Liners